-Marco Storari could sign on again, though, as Gianluigi Donnarumma's backup.
+Marco Storari could sign on again, though, despite being 41 years of age.

 Joao Moutinho has been through all the ups and downs over the past four years at Monaco and though he is not as integral as he once was, he still provides an influx of creativity.

-Whether that role mostly coming off the bench is enough to convince him to stay rather than returning to Portugal or moving elsewhere, though, remains to be seen.
+Whether that is enough to convince him to stay rather than returning to Portugal or moving elsewhere, though, remains to be seen.

 |Hatem Ben Arfa||Forward|

 Hatem Ben Arfa looks certain to leave having fallen out of favour completely under Unai Emery.
-He could be sold in January.
+When questioned on his situation in Paris, the former Newcastle and Nice winger said: "What I'm going through at PSG is very complicated, I have the feeling I don't exist."